unfoldingWord/wordMAP/README.md

 ## Save Alignments Index
 This index is generated by iterating over all saved alignments.
 For each saved alignment, it tallies occurrences.
-Since the alignments are verified there is no need for generating n-grams or permutations.
+Since these alignments have already been verified by the user there is no need to generate n-grams or permutations.

 See the code examples for the Corpus Index above.